Shares in Greek banks NBG, Eurobank fall on dilution woes

-ATHENS Shares in Greek lenders National Bank (NBGr.AT) and its subsidiary Eurobank EFGr.AT plunged on Monday as investors dumped shares on dilution fears as both face nationalisation.
+ATHENS Shares in Greek lenders National Bank (NBGr.AT) and its subsidiary Eurobank EFGr.AT plunged on Monday as investors dumped shares on dilution fears as both face nationalization.

 Both shares fell 30 percent at Monday's open, hitting their daily volatility limit and pushing the Athens bourse's banking index .FTATBNK 16.7 percent lower.

-Together, the two banks need 15.6 billion euros (13.26 billion pounds) in fresh capital to shore up their solvency ratios to levels set by the central bank after incurring losses from a sovereign debt writedown and impaired loans.
+Together, the two banks need 15.6 billion euros ($20.31 billion) in fresh capital to shore up their solvency ratios to levels set by the central bank after incurring losses from a sovereign debt writedown and impaired loans.

 The two banks have told the central bank they are unlikely to raise a required 10 percent of their capital need via share offerings from the market, a finance ministry official said on Sunday, which means they will fall under the full control of a state bank support fund.